How to Regulate Your Nervous System When Life Feels Like Too Much

 Movement That Discharges, Not Depletes

 The goal is not to tire yourself out.
-It is to complete the stress cycle — to give your body the movement it prepared for, so it can return to rest.
+It is to complete the stress cycle — to give your body the movement it prepared for, so it can finally return to rest.

 Stress is a cycle that needs to be completed, not suppressed.
 Movement is one of the most effective ways to complete it.